 Educating students about the benefits of adolescent vaccination can help prevent the spread of serious and potentially deadly diseases.
-The Protect Me With 3+ contest is a great tool for raising student and parent awareness about the importance of adolescent vaccination and increasing vaccination rates for several vital vaccines including: Tetanus, diphtheria, and pertussis (Tdap), human papillomavirus (HPV), meningococcal conjugate, and the flu.
+The Protect Me With 3+ contest is a great tool for raising student and parent awareness about the importance of adolescent vaccination and increasing vaccination rates for several vital vaccines including COVID-19, Tetanus, diphtheria, and pertussis (Tdap), human papillomavirus (HPV), meningococcal conjugate, and the flu.

 Incorporating the Protect Me With 3+ contest into your curriculum provides students with a fun and creative way to learn more about the vaccinations they need to stay healthy while helping them develop important team building skills.
 Students have the opportunity to create either a poster or 30-second video individually or in groups.